Gaya56/Docy_Search_GitHub/README.md

 - **🤖 Multi-AI Support**: ✅ **OPERATIONAL** - OpenAI, Claude, Gemini, and DeepSeek compatibility
 - **📱 Category Support**: ✅ **OPERATIONAL** - Web, mobile, desktop, database, DevOps, testing, design, data science, AI/ML, game development, security, productivity

-### 🚀 Ready to Use - Memory System + Web UI Live!
+### 🚀 Ready to Use - Enhanced Web Interface with Tool & Model Selection!

-Your intelligent development assistant with **fully operational persistent memory** and **beautiful web interface** is ready to help with tool discovery, GitHub repository analysis, and project-specific recommendations that improve over time.
-Choose between:
+Your intelligent development assistant now features a **fully customizable interface** with:

+- **🔧 Tool Selection Dashboard** - Choose exactly which tools to enable for each conversation
+- **🤖 Dynamic AI Model Selection** - Switch between OpenAI, Claude, Gemini, and DeepSeek in real-time
+- **📊 Live Activity & Cost Tracking** - Monitor tool usage and API costs with automatic refresh
+- **🧠 Persistent Memory** - All conversations saved with semantic search using OpenAI embeddings
+- **🌐 Beautiful Web Interface** - Responsive Streamlit UI with real-time configuration

+Choose your experience:

-- **🌐 Web Interface**: Run `streamlit run main_ui.py --server.port 8555` for a beautiful browser experience
+- **🌐 Web Interface**: Run `streamlit run main_ui.py --server.port 8555` for the enhanced browser experience with tool selection
-- **🖥️ Command Line**: Run `python app.py` for terminal-based interaction
+- **🖥️ Command Line**: Run `python app.py` for traditional terminal-based interaction

-Both interfaces share the same memory system using real OpenAI embeddings for semantic search and maintain conversation context across sessions.
-Start building a conversation history that makes each interaction smarter than the last!
+The web interface lets you customize your AI assistant on-the-fly - select only the tools you need, choose the AI model that fits your budget and speed requirements, and watch real-time activity as your assistant works.
+Every conversation builds your personalized knowledge base that makes each interaction smarter than the last!